V4mpw0L/MacroRecorder/README.md

 - **Playback with Accurate Timing**: Replays your actions with the exact timing as recorded.
 - **Adjustable Loop Count**: Set the number of times to repeat the macro or loop infinitely.
 - **Save and Load Macros**: Save your recorded macros to a file and load them later.
+- **Update Checker**: Built-in functionality to check for updates from this GitHub repository.
 - **Keyboard Shortcuts**:
   - **F6**: Start/Stop Recording
   - **F5**: Play/Pause Playback